simoRancati/DeepAutoCoV/README.md

 4) <code>Location</code>: Where the Spike proteins were sequenced.

 ## Simulation
-This repository hosts the code required to replicate simulations for various datasets, including Global, United States of America, United Kingdom, Denmark, and France.
+This repository hosts the code required to replicate simulations for various datasets, including [Global](Simulation/DeepAutoCov_World), [United States of America](Simulation/DeepAutoCov_USA), [United Kingdom](Simulation/DeepAutoCov_UK), [Denmark](Simulation/DeepAutoCov_Denmark), and [France](Simulation/DeepAutoCov_France).
 Within each dataset's folder, you will find two scripts:

 1) <code>DeepAutoCov.py</code>: This is the primary script where the simulation is executed.
 2) <code>utils.py</code>: This script contains all the functions utilized in the main script, DeepAutoCov.py.

 To run the simulation :
-<code>python DeepAutoCov.py -p /path/to/dataset/ -c /path/to/metadata.csv -k /path/to/kmers_file.csv -s /path/where/to/save/output -m 0.1 -e 300 -b 256 -d 1024 -r 1e-7 </code>
+<code>python DeepAutoCov.py -p /path/to/dataset/ -c /path/to/metadata.csv -k /path/to/kmers_file.csv -s /path/where/to/save/output -m 0.1 -e 50 -b 256 -d 1024 -r 1e-7 </code>

 Mandatory: